2013 Watershed Counts Report Released:

 Watershed Counts is a collaborative initiative of 60 partners, facilitated by the URI Coastal Institute in its role as Chair of the Rhode Island Environmental Monitoring Collaborative and the Narragansett Bay Estuary Program, working together to evaluate the conditions and trends of the land and waters of the Narragansett Bay Region.
 Watershed Counts indicators consider the region’s interwoven economic and environmental assets.

-Marine Water Quality Indicator Meeting:
+Marine Water Quality Indicator Meeting Summary:

 The Narragansett Bay Region supports almost 2,800 miles of rivers and streams and 44,000 acres of lakes and ponds.
 These fresh waters are a critical resource, providing habitat for fish and wildlife, exceptional opportunities for recreational boating, fishing and swimming and drinking water for almost two million people.